shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise2.md

 ### Task 1: Configure ASR to on-premises infrastructure

-1. In the **search resources, services and docs bar**, type **Recovery service vaults** and select it from suggestions, as shown below:
+1. In the **search resources, services and docs bar**, type **Recovery services vaults** and select it from suggestions, as shown below:

     ![Screenshot of the search Recovery service vaults.](Images/upd-search-asr.png "Recovery service vaults")

-1. Under Recovery service vaults, click on **SmartHotelMigration<inject key="DeploymentID" enableCopy="false" />-MigrateVault-_xxxx_** which we have configured in the previous HOL1 task.
+1. Under Recovery services vaults, click on **SmartHotelMigration<inject key="DeploymentID" enableCopy="false" />-MigrateVault-_xxxx_** which we have configured in the previous HOL1 task.

     ![Screenshot of the create Recovery service vaults.](Images/hol3-e2-s2.png "create Recovery service vaults")